 Technically, Chameleon.
 Well, two-thirds of the time, anyway.
 Her cycle is not a talent, but a magical mutation (for example, note Wynne's resemblance to nymphs, both physically and psychologically).

 Death World: Xanth, especially in the early books.
-Multiple varieties of carnivorous trees and a multitude of other reasons not to wonder off the enchanted paths.
+Multiple varieties of carnivorous trees and a multitude of other reasons not to wander off the enchanted paths.
 And if anything goes wrong with those enchantments...

 Eldritch Abomination: The greater demons, such as X(A/N)th: the second book goes into some detail, as does Swell Foop.